Kelcon86/NBA_HOF_Predictions/README.md

 *   To see the files used to run all these optimization attempts, please refer to the [optimizations folder](https://github.com/Kelcon86/NBA_HOF_Predictions/tree/main/machine_learning/optimizations) in our repository.

+*   To see the file the contains all feature statistics (mean, min/max, std. etc) please refer to the [feature statistics file](https://github.com/Kelcon86/NBA_HOF_Predictions/blob/main/machine_learning/feature_describe/feature_stat_descriptions.ipynb) in our repository.

 Based on these results, the baseline features (draft and all performance stats) had the best outcome.
 No features will be removed for model training for deployment.

 #### **Benefits and Limitations**